whaatt/Garuda/README.md

 Garuda
 =============
-A Collaborative Quiz Bowl Packet Editor.
+A Collaborative Quiz Bowl Packet Editor

 - Uses HTML/CSS/JS for the front-end stuff.
 - Uses PHP for the back-end.